gridai/grid-docs/docs/features/datastores/1_README.md

    [Sessions](../../features/sessions/README.md)
 3. Create-able from your local machine, Sessions, or Cluster!

-Please see our [capabilities](./1_Capabilities/1_README.md) page for more details on each of the above capabilities.

 ### How do I access the data in a datastore?

 By default, datastores are mounted at `/datastores/<datastore-name>/` on both